4nd2in/edu/pages/Linux.md

 	- ## Directories and Files
 		- ### Structure
 			- #### /bin
-				- Binary or executable programs
+				- Binary or executable programs (ps, ls)
 			- #### /boot
 				- Contains all the boot-related information files and folders such as conf, grub, etc
 			- #### /etc